 Interest amount = Rs 1,64,361 – Rs 1,00,000 = Rs 64,361

 The rate of interest for senior citizens is higher than the interest rate for other citizens.
-The fixed deposit interest rate ranges from 9% to 9.5% depending on the tenure of a fixed deposit account.
+The fixed deposit interest rates for senior citizen in any government or private bank ranges from 3.50% to 8.50% depending on the tenure of a fixed deposit account.
+Here you can find list of FD schemes with highest interest rates for senior citizens.

 Yes, the interest amount on a fixed deposit is taxable at the applicable slab rates.
 TDS @ 10% is deducted if the interest amount is greater than Rs 10,000.